acmailer/acmailer/UPGRADE.md

 * `AcMailer\Event\MailEvent::EVENT_MAIL_POST_SEND` is now handled by `AcMailer\Event\PostSendEvent`.
 * `AcMailer\Event\MailEvent::EVENT_MAIL_SEND_ERROR` is now handled by `AcMailer\Event\SendErrorEvent`.

-This also affects the typehints in the public methods defined in `AcMailer\Event\MailListenerInterface` and `AcMailer\Event\AbstractMailListener`, so if you were extending from any of those, you will have to upgrade the signatures.
+This also affects the typehints in the public methods defined in `AcMailer\Event\MailListenerInterface` and `AcMailer\Event\AbstractMailListener`, so if you were extending from any of them, you will have to upgrade the signatures.

-The public methods exposed by the new event objects are mostly the same as in the old `MailEvent`, so you will probably don't need to change anything else.
+The public methods exposed by the new event objects are mostly the same as in the old `MailEvent`, so you won't probably need to change anything else.

 ### Removed dependency on [laminas/laminas-eventmanager]